bbc/bbcrd_vault_collection/docs/machine_approle_auth.md

 Vault's [AppRole auth
 method](https://developer.hashicorp.com/vault/docs/auth/approle) provides a
-mechanism for automated systems (e.g. machine users) to authenticate with Vault.
+mechanism for automated systems (e.g. CI systems or automated processes) to authenticate with Vault.

 AppRole auth primer
 -------------------

-AppRole auth is effectively implements a slightly more sophisticated username and password style authentication flow.
+AppRole auth is, essentially, a more sophisticated username and password authentication flow.
 During AppRole based authentication a role ID (nee username) and secret ID (nee password) are presented in exchange for a Vault token.

-The principal difference between AppRole and simple username/password authentication is how the secret IDs (~passwords) are created and distributed.
+The principal difference between AppRole and simple username/password authentication is how the secret IDs (i.e. passwords) are created and distributed.

 Secret IDs are generally issued by Vault, rather than being chosen by the user.
 Through the careful use of [response